Projects

 With our partners, we developed the Central Appalachian Mine Reforestation Assessment tool, which uses satellite imagery and a new mathematical model to monitor and characterize the state of reclamation and the growth of trees and other vegetation on surface coal mines in Central Appalachia from 1984 to the present.

 West Virginia’s residential electricity rates more than doubled between 2005 and 2022, outpacing the increases in every other state.
-This report explains why: (1) regulators and utilities doubling down on aging coal-fired power plants, (2) record-high cost recovery cases filed by utilities, (3) non-competitive resource procurement practices employed by utilities, and (4) a lack of energy efficiency programs available for consumers.
+This report documents how regulators and utilities have doubled down on aging coal-fired power plants, regulators have approved record-high cost recovery cases filed by utilities, and utilities have used non-competitive resource procurement practices.

 We updated Ravenswood’s comprehensive plan to formulate a vision that prioritizes residential development, downtown revitalization, and quality of life improvements that celebrate Ravenswood’s river-town charm.
 Our action plan will help the city benefit from new developments at Ravenswood’s doorstep that bring housing, land use, and infrastructure challenges to the forefront.